IAmMoltony/libmtnlog/README.md

 - BSD (tested on NetBSD)
 - Nintendo GBA (homebrew using devkitPro)

-However, it should work with other POSIX-compatible OSes and environments.
+However, it should work with other POSIX-compatible OSes and environments, such as macOS.

 On Windows, the library uses the Windows API for colored output.
 On other platforms it uses ANSI escape sequences.